SandeR2012/explore-flask/chapters/blueprints.md

 ```
 \end{codelisting}

-Now we have the site information from the database that we’ll use to display the user’s site to the visitor who requests their subdomain.
+Now we have the site information from the database that we'll use to display the user's site to the visitor who requests their subdomain.

-To get Flask to work with subdomains, you’ll need to specify the `SERVER_NAME` configuration variable.
+To get Flask to work with subdomains, we'll need to specify the `SERV\-ER_NAME` configuration variable.

 \begin{codelisting}
 \label{code:subd4}